-By Air.
-Deboard at the Kheria Airport aka Agra Airport (AGR) situated about 65-70 km away and from their take a cab or some other means of public transportation to reach the temple.
-The airport is well-routed with neighbouring cities and towns.
+Deboard at the Kheria Airport aka Agra Airport (AGR) situated about 65-70 km away and from there take a cab or some other means of public transportation to reach the temple.
+The airport is well-routed with neighboring cities and towns.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here